 Commandment #9.
-Data should always be encrypted unless it is part of an active computation.
+Security should be a first-order consideration in design and deployment of software, and data should always be encrypted unless it is part of an active computation.
 All data should be encrypted, whether in motion (across a network) or at rest (memory, disk, cloud, etc).
 A possible exception is real-time data that is part of an embedded control system and is being sent across an internal bus/network that is not accessible from outside that network.
 [Types A, B, C and D when possible]